Narmatha-T/Predicting-House-Prices/README.md

 # Predicting-House-Prices
-Linear Regression to Predict House Prices using Turicreate Here we can either use graphlab or turicreate framework.
+Linear Regression to Predict House Prices using Turicreate.
+Here we can either use graphlab or turicreate framework.
 Turi Create simplifies the development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.
 So we use Turicrete here.